The Ultimate Fighter: Team Peña vs. Team Nunes

 The Ultimate Fighter: Team Peña vs. Team Nunes (also known as The Ultimate Fighter 30 and TUF 30) is a 2022 installment of the Ultimate Fighting Championship (UFC)-produced reality television series The Ultimate Fighter on ESPN+.
 Former UFC women's bantamweight champion and current UFC women's featherweight champion Amanda Nunes and UFC women's bantamweight champion Julianna Peña will coach the season of TUF and the show will feature contestants at heavyweights and women's flyweights will be featured on the season.
 The pair was initially expected to meet on August 7, 2021, at UFC 265 in a title bout, However, Nunes tested positive for COVID-19 on July 29 and the bout was cancelled.
 The fight was rescheduled and eventually took place at UFC 269 on December 11, 2021 where Peña won the championship by submitting Nunes.
 The two coaches met again for the bantamweight title at UFC 277, where Nunes regained her title in a unanimous decision.

-The UFC officially announced the TUF 30 to be broadcast by ESPN+ starting May 3, 2022.
+The UFC announced the TUF 30 would be broadcast by ESPN+ starting May 3, 2022.